Bhogi Festival Explained: Significance, Bhogi Mantalu, Bhogi Pallu, and Pongal Traditions

 What is Bhogi Pallu?

 Bhogi Pallu is a blessing ritual for children.
-Elders shower a mixture that may include regi pallu (jujube), sugarcane, rice, turmeric, flower petals, and sometimes coins, with wishes for health and growth.
+Elders gently shower children with a mixture that may include regi pallu, sugarcane pieces, rice, turmeric, flower petals, and sometimes coins while praying for health, protection, and growth.

-Yes.
-In Kannada and Telugu households, Bhogi Mantalu and Bhogi Pallu set the day’s tone, while in Tamil Nadu Bhogi Pongal anticipates the following day’s Surya Pongal.
+Kannada and Telugu households often emphasize Bhogi Mantalu and Bhogi Pallu.
+In Tamil Nadu, Bhogi Pongal prepares the home, ingredients, and decorations for the following day’s Surya Pongal.